 - The carrier company breached that duty: The company’s actions did not fall within acceptable standards of care.
 This can include failing to maintain proper maintenance on a bus or hiring a poorly trained driver or someone who has a history of accidents.

 - The breach directly caused your injury: The carrier’s negligent actions directly caused your injuries.

 - You suffered damages related to the bus accident: You must be able to prove that the accident directly caused you physical, mental or emotional damage.

 The legal theory of strict liability does not apply to common carrier companies.
 You must have evidence to prove the carrier breached its duty during the bus accident.
 Potential evidence may include:

 - Inspection records of the bus involved

 Holding common carrier companies liable for an accident will require an attorney with in-depth knowledge of transportation and common carrier laws.
-Our Cincinnati lawyers have decades of experience in defending the rights of bus accident victims and possess a strong ability to hold companies accountable for accidents that occur under their responsibility.
+A hardworking lawyer in Cincinnati has decades of experience in defending the rights of bus accident victims and possesses a strong ability to hold companies accountable for public transportation accidents that occur under their responsibility.

-Reach Out to a Cincinnati Bus Accident Attorney
+Reach Out to a Bus Accident Attorney in Cincinnati Today

 Bus accidents can be traumatic.
 Having an experienced and diligent attorney representing your claim will make all the difference in helping you receive compensation.
 The Cincinnati bus accident lawyers at O’Connor, Acciani & Levy are determined to help you obtain any damages needed to recover from an accident and hold those at-fault liable for their mistakes.
 Call today to learn more.